-Reason for losses/low earnings Valuation Response Quick fixes One-time or extraordinary charge Add back the one-time expense to get corrected earnings Quick Macro factor (commodity price drop or recession) Use earnings across the commodity or economic cycle as normalized earnings. m fixes term fixes Young company working on business model Estimate the profit margin that mature companies in the business earn and target that margin in the long term.
-Long tei Structural problems at company Use an industry average margin as a target and move towards that margin over time, as structural problems are fixed.
+Reason for losses/low earnings Valuation Response Quick fixes One-time or extraordinary charge Add back the one-time expense to get corrected earnings Quick Macro factor (commodity price drop or recession) Use earnings across the commodity or economic cycle as normalized earnings.
+Long term fixes rm fixes Young company working on business model Estimate the profit margin that mature companies in the business earn and target that margin in the long term.
+Structural problems at company Use an industry average margin as a target and move towards that margin over time, as structural problems are fixed.

-Cash Flows II
+136 Cash Flows II